 Getting the Most from Lectures

-- Review the syllabus to anticipate focus of lecture and learning objectives.
+- Briefly look at the syllabus to anticipate focus of lecture and learning objectives.

-- Create a new set of notes that include key points from the reading.
+Create a study guide.
+Write a new set of notes that includes key points from the reading.
 Start by listing main concepts from both lecture and reading, and then fill in supporting details.
 Underline important vocabulary and concepts.
 Look for and note relationships between ideas.

 Need Additional Help?